yingliu1206/Fraud-detection-In-Health-Care/README.md

   * Patients who have received high inpatient annual reimbursements.
   * Patients who belong to a specific race, labeled as 1.
   * Patients aged 65 and older
-  * Patients States that encoded as 5, 30 and 33 have the highest number of patients who are associated with a fraud labeled medical provider.
 * The features that fraudulent claims may have:
   * Include top 5 suspicious procedure code - '4019.0', '2724.0', '9904.0', '8154.0', '66.0', or top 5 suspicious diagnosis code - '4019', '25000', '2724', 'V5869', '42731'
   * In states that encoded as 5, 30 and 33.
 These three states have the highest number of patients who are associated with a fraud labeled medical provider.